danielcrimp/embeddings-exploration/README.md

 This Word2Vec model is quite lightweight - a couple of gigabytes and 300 dimensions.
 It may be that a larger, say, Sentence Transformer type model would capture relationships in more niche topics with more detail (although, we'd then require additional overhead of managing sub-word vocabularies and likely require more computational capability than my laptop).

+### Future Work

+- The "averaged relation vector" approach works in the example, but a trained MLP to relate instances to classes might be a better technique.
+  - Bonus: could we provide column headers a la `SELECT female_term, male_term` and have the model find related instances from each column header?
+- Explain how a model might be trained to support a vocabulary of symbols internal to an organisation, i.e. Asset IDs.
+- Explain advantages of storing knowledge in high-dimensional semantic space, rather than low-dimensional fact tables (predictions, fixing poor data quality, massively more flexible schema)
+  - Fixing poor data quality is basically the entire point of this experimentation so that I'm first mentioning it here is kinda silly